Shirley Sargent

 Shirley Sargent (July 12, 1927 – December 3, 2004) was an historian of the Yosemite area in the United States.

 Sargent was born in Pasadena, California.
 Her father was a surveyor who helped rebuild the Tioga Road in Yosemite National Park, starting in 1936.
-So she had the good fortune of spending her childhood as a self-described "tomboy" in Yosemite.
-A rare crippling disease, dystonia musculorum deformans, kept her to a wheelchair from age 14, but that didn't stop her.
+She spent her childhood as a self-described "tomboy" in Yosemite.
+She had dystonia musculorum deformans, which made her reliant on a wheelchair from age 14.
+She typed her publications using only one finger, and cycled around on a three-wheeler.

+She earned her Associate Degree from Pasadena City College in 1947 and opened a nursery school in Pasadena.

+She also worked as an archivist at the Yosemite Park & Curry Co.

+Writing career

+Sargent published her first book, Pipeline Down the Valley in 1955.

-After writing Wawona's Yesterdays, she went on to write several other Yosemite History books, focusing on stories about people—making them come alive.
+After writing Wawona's Yesterdays in 1961, she went on to write several other Yosemite History books, focusing on stories about people - making them come alive.
 Her most authoritative book is Galen Clark: Yosemite Guardian.

-Shirley self-published most of her books, with printer and historian Hank Johnson, under the name Flying Spur Press, and later under her own imprint Ponderosa Press.
+Sargent self-published most of her books, with printer and historian Hank Johnson, under the name Flying Spur Press.
+She later founded her own imprint, Ponderosa Press.
 Other popular books of hers include Pioneers in Petticoats, John Muir in Yosemite National Park, Yosemite & Its Innkeepers, and Yosemite Chapel 1879-1989.

+She also edited James Mason Hutchings' account of his journey across California in 1849.

+Later life

-In 1961 she bought and built on Theodore Solomons' homesite in Foresta, California, which had only a fireplace surviving from a 1936 fire.
-She called her home Flying Spur, but it burned in the 1990 Yosemite A-Rock Fire, which also destroyed her historical papers.
-She rebuilt her home, but before her death she had to move to her parents' old home in Mariposa, California due to her illness.
+In 1961, she bought and built on Theodore Solomons' homesite in Foresta, California, which had only a fireplace surviving from a 1936 fire; she called her new home Flying Spur, but it burned in the 1990 Yosemite A-Rock Fire, which also destroyed her historical papers.
+She rebuilt her home, but before her death she had to move to her parents' old home in Mariposa, California, due to her illness.
 She died at her home there.